Aidan Forker

 Aidan Forker (born 6 April 1992) is a Gaelic footballer who plays for Sean McDermott's, Maghery, and the Armagh county team.

 Forker captained Armagh to the 2024 All-Ireland Senior Football Championship, with Galway defeated in the final.
+He appears on the cover art of the video game Gaelic Football Laochra.

 Inter-county

 Forker made his inter-county debut against Down in the 2012 Dr McKenna Cup.

 He made his championship debut in the 2012 Ulster SFC quarter-final loss to Tyrone.

 Armagh manager Kieran McGeeney appointed Forker as team captain in 2024.
 Thus, Forker was captain when Armagh won the 2024 All-Ireland Senior Football Championship, with a 1–11 to 0–13 win over Galway in the final.
 He won an All Star at the end of the 2024 season.

 At the time Armagh won the 2024 All-Ireland SFC, Forker was vice-principal of Our Lady's Primary School, Tullsaran, and he brought the Sam Maguire Cup there to show the children who were under his care.

-Live on television, in the 2025 National League meeting of Armagh and Donegal at MacCumhaill Park, Forker headbutted Michael Murphy in the 44th minute.
+In the 2025 National League meeting of Armagh and Donegal at MacCumhaill Park, Forker headbutted Michael Murphy in the 44th minute.
 This was within moments of Murphy's reintroduction (as a substitute) to inter-county football, and referee Sean Hurson sent Forker off.
 Forker's headbutt of Michael Murphy was widely compared to Zinedine Zidane's headbutt during the 2006 FIFA World Cup final, though — unlike Zidane's opponent — Murphy stood firm and did not even move.